acmutd/acmutd.github.io/README.md

 ## Getting Started

+First, create a `.env` located in the project root with the following fields:

+- `EVENT_SPREADSHEET_ID` the ID of the Google Sheets calendar
+- `GOOGLE_SHEETS_PRIVATE_KEY` the private key of a valid Google Sheets API service account
+- `GOOGLE_SHEETS_CLIENT_EMAIL` the email of the valid Google Sheets API service account

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev